ibm-cloud-docs/vpc/vsi_is_connecting_zos.md

 You can use the {{site.data.keyword.cloud_notm}} to connect to a serial console and monitor the progress of the IPL within the console.

-To connect to the serial console, you need to be assigned `Operator` (or greater) and `Console Administrator` roles for the virtual server instance in IBM Cloud Identity and Access Management (IAM).
+To connect to the serial console, you need to be assigned `Operator` (or greater) and `Console Administrator` roles for the virtual server instance in {{site.data.keyword.iamlong}} (IAM).
 Otherwise, the serial console is disabled.
 {: note}

 Follow these steps to connect to a console by using IBM Cloud UI.